 Researchers led by senior investigator Dino Di Carlo, a professor of bioengineering at UCLA, set out to investigate how magnetic force could be used to relieve pain.

 The first author of the paper is Andy Kah Ping Tay, a postdoctoral researcher at Stanford University in California.
-The researchers published their findings in the journal Advanced Materials.
+The researchers published their

 After creating this hyaluronic hydrogel, the scientists filled it with small magnetic particles.
 Then, they grew a type of brain cell — called dorsal root ganglion neurons — inside the gel.